Coravin National Wine Week Presents

 The experts will talk about sustainability in the wine world broadly – agriculture, supply chain, marketing, and consumption.
 Each panelist has a unique area of expertise providing some context for wine educators and wine enthusiasts about how these groups can take action.

-Greg Lambrecht is the inventor, founder and board member of Coravin.
-Mr. Lambrecht is also Founder and Executive Director of Intrinsic Therapeutics, Inc, a venture-backed medical device company focused on addressing the needs of patients with spinal disorders.
-In addition, Mr. Lambrecht is the founder and board member of Viacor, Inc., a start-up medical device company in the Boston area.
-Previously, Greg was Vice President of Product Development & Marketing at Stryker, a global orthopedic implant company where he directed the development and launch of numerous successful orthopedic implants.
-Mr. Lambrecht also held various management positions within Pfizer’s Medical Technology Group, where he directed and implemented a breakthrough process for inventing and developing new technologies.
-Mr. Lambrecht holds a Masters of Science in Mechanical Engineering and a Bachelor of Science in Nuclear Engineering from the Massachusetts Institute of Technology.
+Greg Lambrecht is inventor, founder, and board member of Coravin.
+Lambrecht is also Founder and Executive Director of Intrinsic Therapeutics, Inc., a venture-backed medical device company focused on addressing the needs of patients with spinal disorders.
+In addition, Lambrecht is the founder and board member of Viacor, Inc., a startup medical device company in the Boston area.
+Lambrecht holds a Masters of Science in Mechanical Engineering and a Bachelor of Science in Nuclear Engineering from the Massachusetts Institute of Technology.
 He holds numerous patents in the fields of gynecology, general surgery, cardiology, and orthopedics.